fredrikaverpil/fredrikaverpil.github.io/_posts/2021-04-17-debugging-poetry.md

 ```

 You can see in the above file that I have added two basic ways of executing Poetry; `poetry install` and `poetry update`.
 Set up a new configuration which executes the command you wish to debug.

+Note that we no longer use e.g. `poetry@master`.
+This was only meant to bootstrap the development environment and make the `poetry` command available in the virtual environment.

 Add breakpoints, just left to the line number of the code you wish to debug in the `poetry` project folder.